 When borrowers have less than 20% of the value of the property as a down payment, they must pay a mortgage insurance premium.
-The premium varies, depending on the size of your down payment or whether or not you are self employed, so you should check the amount with your Mortgage Broker.
-Most people will add this premium onto their mortgage.
-You also have the option of paying this amount up front.
+The premium varies, depending on the size of your down payment or whether or not you are self-employed, so you should check the amount with your Mortgage Broker.
+Most people will add this premium to their mortgage.
+You also have the option of paying this amount upfront.

 8. Home Inspection

 A home inspector will look through your home and provide you with his or her professional opinion on the construction of the home.
 The home inspector will advise of any maintenance required and will let you know what kind of maintenance you can expect in the next few years.

 Most financial institutions require surveys.
 Surveys confirm where the home is sitting on the lot and make the lender aware of anything unusual about the property.
 You may be able to get an acceptable copy of the survey from the previous owners and save the survey fee.
 Title insurance can sometimes be provided in lieu of an RPR

 Some utilities charge a move or connection fee.
 You will need to contact each utility provider to find out their charge.